UN re-elects Antonio Guterres as secretary-general

 Under the U.N.
 Charter, the General Assembly appoints the secretary-general on the recommendation of the Security Council.

-Guterres was the only candidate nominated by a U.N. member state, his home country Portugal where he previously served as prime minister, and the country’s current president, Marcelo Rebelo de Sousa, was in the assembly chamber to watch the event.
+The council said this year it would only consider applicants backed by a U.N. member state and Guterres was the only candidate nominated by a U.N. member, his home country Portugal where he previously served as prime minister.
+The country’s current president, Marcelo Rebelo de Sousa, was in the assembly chamber to watch the event.

 Immediately after his re-election, Guterres took the oath of office and delivered an address urging U.N. member nations “to do everything we can to overcome current geostrategic divides and dysfunctional power relations.”